-Except as provided in subsection (c) of this section, to be subject to an action for foreclosure under this subtitle:
+Except as provided in subsection (c) of this section, in order to be subject to an action for foreclosure under this subtitle:

-- (1) the real property must be a nuisance property; - (2) the real property must be at least 6 months in arrears on taxes and liens; and - (3) the total amount of liens for unpaid taxes on the property must not exceed the lesser of the total value of the property as last determined by:

-- (i) the Maryland Department of Assessments and Taxation; or - (ii) an appraisal report prepared not more than 6 months before the filing of a complaint under this section by a real estate appraiser who is licensed under Title 16 of the State Business Occupations and Professions Article. - (c) Other tax liens. - (1) In general.
+- (1) the real property must be: - (i) a vacant lot; or - (ii) an improved property cited as vacant and unsafe or unfit for habitation or other authorized use on a housing or building violation notice, provided that: - (A) the time for appeal of the violation notice has expired without an appeal having been filed; or - (B) an administrative review of a filed appeal has been decided in favor of the Building Official, as defined in the City Building, Fire, and Related Codes; - (2) the real property must be at least 6 months in arrears on taxes and liens; and - (3) the total amount of liens for unpaid taxes on the property must exceed the lesser of the total value of the property as last determined by : - (i) the Maryland Department of Assessments and Taxation; or - (ii) an appraisal report prepared not more than 6 months before the filing of a complaint under this section by a real estate appraiser who is licensed under Title 16 of the State Business Occupations and Professions Article. - (c) Other tax liens. - (1) In general.

-The Department may not file an action for foreclosure against a property under this subtitle if the property is subject to an active lien certificate held by a third party.
+[The Department] An agency may not file an action for foreclosure against a property under this subtitle if the property is subject to an active lien certificate held by a third party.